North Carolina is leading the nation through the Certified Educational Chief Technology Officer (CeCTO) program.

 North Carolina is using technology as the tool to solve problems.
 The CeCTO program gives school administrators the necessary knowledge, skills, and confidence to effectively use and manage technology in schools and school districts.
 This course is about articulating the value school tech directors and superintendents bring to the table.

-Since 2010, this pioneering program has added 83 CeCTOs and Leaders of the 21st Century in North Carolina schools.
+Since 2010, this pioneering program has added 104 CeCTOs and Leaders for the 21st Century in North Carolina schools.
 The overall reaction from participants this year and in years past remains positive, and most who complete the program hope to see a refresher course or a continuation of the program in the years to come.

-If you’re nterested in learning more or participating in a future CeCTO course, please contact Barry Pace at the N.C.
+If you’re nterested in learning more or participating in a future CeCTO course, please contact Mike Ramsey at the N.C.
 Carolina Department of Public Instruction or Maurice Ferrell at UNC School of Government’s Center for Public Technology.
-You also contact us today.
+You also can contact us today.